What is Lumbago (acute lumbago)?

 - From 40 years: Muscle loss without counter-training, hormonal changes

-- From 50 years: arthritic changes, reduced bone density
+- From 50 years: Arthritic changes, reduced bone density

-Gender differences
+Gender-specific differences

 Women: